Once done with your e-learning course, you can publish it as a SWF or HTML5 presentation that can be:

 If you have a Windows XP English PC and need to view double-byte unicode characters (for example, Japanese characters) in the outline pane, you should have the Arial® Unicode MS font installed on your computer.

-- When viewing an Adobe Presenter presentation in a Connect Pro meeting, click the Outline pane in the sidebar on the right side.
+When viewing an Adobe Presenter presentation in a Adobe Connect meeting, click the Outline pane in the sidebar on the right side.

 The current slide is highlighted with a glow color.
 (This color can be changed in the theme.)